ftd26/resume/index.md

 ### YourLocal - UX Designer
 `Aug 2019 - Sep 2019`
-<p> Responsible for the complete life-cycle of products, working with Marketing, Design, Engineering and Service teams to convert the product vision and strategy into a well-managed product roadmap with an iterative release cycle with the customer in mind. </p>

 <ul> •  Identified growth opportunities for product, targeting new and existing users </ul>
 <ul> •  Conducted user research to build a deeper understanding of common pain points and usability issues with the app</ul>
 <ul> •  Used rapid prototyping to produce and test solution concepts </ul>